adobe/aio-lib-ims-oauth/README.md

 The call back function then sets the `webResult` variable with this result for it to be picked up by the `checkWebResult` function for further processing as a `Promise` and returning to the IMS plugin.

+# Forcing Login

+The Electron app is based on Google Chromium so it is keeping cached information such as cookies and local storage.
+IMS' login experience will store certain setup in cookies to improve the user's experience.
+This is not always desired for SDK use cases.
+Therefore this plugin implements support for the `force` parameter to the `imsLogin` function by removing any and all cached information in Chromiums user profile to restart from a clean slate.

 # Contributing
 Contributions are welcomed!
 Read the [Contributing Guide](CONTRIBUTING.md) for more information.